hudamukhtar1/CovidTwitterBot/README.md

 In the documents folder, there are 2 folders which contain code, "3307 Project" and "3307 Project TEST".
 The first one contains all the live code and will be updated every time a phase is submitted.

-**Any Changes for testing on the PI must be made the test folder!!!!**
+**Any Changes for testing on the PI must be made the test folder!**

-##

-If  you have any questions, feel free to ask any of the team members